nguptaa183/Movie-TV-Show-notifier/README.md

 * [Datetime](https://docs.python.org/3/library/datetime.html) - Provides a number of function to deal with dates, times and time intervals.
 * [sqlite3](https://docs.python.org/3/library/sqlite3.html) - A lightweight disk-based database that doesn’t require a separate server process and allows accessing the database using a nonstandard variant of the SQL query language.
 * [smtplib](https://docs.python.org/3/library/smtplib.html) - A protocol, which handles sending e-mail and routing e-mail between mail servers.
+* [email.mime](https://docs.python.org/3/library/email.mime.html) - An implementation of the abstract Multipart class that uses MIME conventions for the multipart data.

 ## Authors